MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 ![Image](https://github.com/MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/blob/master/Pipeline.png)

+## Updates:
+May 9, 2020
+1. Adjust the min depth threshold of freebayes from 100 to 30
+2. Updated Cut_Multi_Primer.py to save more memory
+3. Fixed some errors in the HTML report

 ## Requirements:
 Before running this pipeline, you need to make sure that several pieces of software and/or modules are installed on the system: